Skip to main content

 Electric bikes and scooters own by a foreign citizen (meaning each one of us)

 From August 2024 in Israel it is mandatory to have a license plate on any electric vehicle, except for Segway and hoverboards.
 The law was approved after the counting of accidents happened daily all over the country, the evidence that these vehicles are really dangerous.
-The typical procedure is -either for Israeli citizens or foreigners - to register yourself at a specific section of the Ministry of Transportation.
-In other words, you need a subscription to the register of electric vehicle owners.
-The procedure requires to the owner: - To be above 16 (age) - to possess a driving license (Israeli and foreign accepted) or to pass the A3 driving license test, designed exactly for the riding of simple veichles. - to already possess the veichles to be registered - to have an helmet (it's mandatory, also for the rented veichles such as Lime, Bird and Forth) If you have these requisites, then you can register yourself at the Government Identification System, through the government websi...
+The typical procedure is -either for Israeli citizens or foreigners - to register yourself in the Ministry of Transportation system.
+In other words, you need a subscription to the registry of electric vehicle owners.
+The procedure requires to the owner: - To be above 16 (age). - to possess a driving license (Israeli and foreign accepted) or to pass the A3 driving license test, designed exactly for the riding of simple vehicles. - to already possess the vehicles to be registered. - to have an helmet (it's mandatory, also for the rented vehicles such as Lime, Bird and Forth) If you are aligned on the requirement above, you need to submit a formal application through the Ministry of Transportation website (part of t...

 Proposed draft of Spring Blossom Trip - the program